This is an overview of how to make SVG for the Cricut covering a few of the most common use cases.

 How to turn more complex photos into vinyl SVG cut files for the Cricut

 If you are interested in making these intricate vinyl decals of a photo like, this is totally doable within Cricut Design Space.
 I have a full tutorial on how I turned this photo into a cut file with Cricut Design Space here.

 Say you want to make individual cutouts in vinyl of Chase from Paw Patrol.
 That requires a lot more accurate detailed path approximation than Cricut Design Space can handle.
 You will have to use more dedicated software outside of Design Space.

 How to make SVG files for Cricut in Illustrator

 Best for...complex SVG files that have multiple layers (colors) and require post vectorization editing.

-Cons: Its not super easy to use, there’s a learning curve and it actually is not the “smartest” at finding the path meaning it will require some manual editing.
+Cons: It is not super easy to use, there’s a learning curve and it actually is not the “smartest” at finding the path meaning it will require some manual editing.

-The function to making SVG files out of bitmap images is “Image Trace”.
+The function to make SVG files out of bitmap images is “Image Trace”.
 You can access the tool panel by going to Window > Image Trace.

 How to make SVG files in Inkscape